jleong-openedx/edx-documentation/en_us/shared/exercises_tools/peer_rationale_reflection_tool.rst

 percentage of responding learners who selected each of the answer choices, both initially and after reviewing peer responses.

-.. _Designing a Peer Instruction Assignment:
+.. _Designing a Peer Rationale Reflection Assignment:

 ===============================================
-Designing an Online Peer Instruction Assignment
+Designing an Online Peer Rationale Reflection Assignment
 ===============================================

-Before you use the peer instruction tool in Studio, you design the assignment.
+Before you use the Peer Rationale Reflection Tool in Studio, you design the assignment.
 You prepare the assignment question and its answer choices in the same way that you would for classroom students.
 The question and the answer choices can include text, images, or both.